aleromualdi/pca/README.md

 # USAGE

-A dataset can be viewed as a matrix X of N_s samples and N_c columns, each column representing the distribution of population variables, and a vector y representing class information.
+A dataset can be viewed as a matrix X of N$_s$ samples and N_c columns, each column representing the distribution of population variables, and a vector y representing class information.